Faculty of Senior Fellows

 Vincent E. Henry, CPP, Ph.D.

-Vincent E. Henry is Professor and Director of the Homeland Security Management Institute, Long Island University - Riverhead.
+Vincent E. Henry is a Professor of the Homeland Security Management Institute, Long Island University - Riverhead.
 He earned his Ph.D. in Criminal Justice from the City University of New York (John Jay), B.A. and M.S. degrees from Long Island University (C.W.
 Post) and an M.Phil. degree from the City University of New York.
 A first responder to the 9/11 World Trade Center terrorist attacks, Dr. Henry retired from the New York Police Department following a 21-year police career in which he served in a wide variety of uniformed and plainclothes, patrol, undercover decoy, training, investigative, supervisory and management assignments.

 The first American police officer to be named a Fulbright Scholar (Australia, 1989-1990), Henry also holds the American Society for Industrial Security's Certified Protection Professional (CPP) credential.
 Among the academic awards Vincent Henry has received are the McCabe Fellowship (2001), the City University of New York's Arthur Niederhoffer Memorial Fellowship (1994) and the Kenneth B. and Mamie Phipps Clark Fellowship (1994-1995), as well as the John A. Reisenbach Foundation Dissertation Prize.
 Vincent's doctoral dissertation was one of three international finalists in the prestigious Council of Graduate Schools / University Microfilms International Distinguished Dissertation Award competition, and he was the valedictory Commencement Speaker at the City University of New York Graduate School and University Center's Doctoral Commencement.
 Vincent has received the C.W.
 Post College of Management Dean's Outstanding Alumnus Award as well as the C.W.
 Post College of Management Alumni Association Award for Distinguished Service to the Community.
 He also is a management consultant to numerous law enforcement agencies across the United States as well as in Australia, Japan, and South America.